fjwright/Run-REDUCE-0/UserGuide.md

 ### Output Here

-This item redirects output to the GUI without shutting the current output file using the REDUCE `OUT T` command.
+This redirects output to the GUI without shutting the current output file using the REDUCE `OUT T` command.

 ### Shut Output Files...

-This item is inactive unless there are open output files, in which case it brings up a dialogue that allows you to select and shut one or more of the open output files using the REDUCE `SHUT` command.
+This is inactive unless there are open output files, in which case it brings up a dialogue that allows you to select and shut one or more of the open output files using the REDUCE `SHUT` command.
 It uses a special dialogue, not a file selector, and only shows open output files.

 ### Shut Last Output File

-This item is inactive unless there are open output files, in which case it shuts the last used open output file using the REDUCE `SHUT` command.
+This is inactive unless there are open output files, in which case it shuts the last used open output file using the REDUCE `SHUT` command.

 ### Load Packages...

-This item brings up a dialogue that allows you to select and load one or more REDUCE packages using the REDUCE `LOAD_PACKAGE` command.
+This brings up a dialogue that allows you to select and load one or more REDUCE packages using the REDUCE `LOAD_PACKAGE` command.
 It uses a special dialogue, not a file selector, and only shows standard REDUCE packages, excluding those that are pre-loaded, sorted alphabetically.
-Run-REDUCE determines the list of packages each time it starts up by reading the `package.map` file in the REDUCE installation directory.
+Run-REDUCE determines the list of packages each time it starts up by reading the `package.map` file in the REDUCE installation.

 ### Save Session Log...